VolkerSiep/saltype/README.md

 choice here, but if you just need something lightweight, maybe on embedded systems, then this might actually be the niece for `salttype`.

-Contributions in the shape of coding and suggestions are welcome, but so long handled via personal communication.
+Contributions in the shape of coding and suggestions are welcome.

-### Who do I talk to? ###

-* Volker Siepmann <volker.siepmann@gmail.com>
+The issue tracker is open for that.